cloudfoundry/cf-acceptance-tests/README.md

 ### Install Required Dependencies

+A valid install of golang >= 1.6 is required.

 Set up your golang development environment, per [golang.org](http://golang.org/doc/install).

 You will probably also need the following SCM programs in order to `go get` source code: